rashidshamloo/food-log/README.md

 ## Database

 I used Turso as the database for this project.
 At first, I wanted to use PlanetScale (MySQL) but it needed a credit card for creating the DB, Then I decided to use Vercel's PostgreSQL DB, but the limit is 1 per free account and I'm already using one in another project.
 In the end, after some research, I decided to go with Turso as it has a generous free offering and is more than adequate for this project.
-I had to use WSL2 to run the Turso CLI, and ran into some problems like the Prisma Accelerate not being compatible with libSQL but I enjoyed using it and will continue to do so in my future projects.
+I had to use WSL2 to run the Turso CLI and ran into some problems like the Prisma Accelerate not being compatible with libSQL but I enjoyed using it and will continue to do so in my future projects.

 ## ORM